Judge dents stadium door casement with HR

 NEW YORK -- Aaron Judge dented a metal casement above a door behind the left-center field wall at Yankee Stadium with his major-league-leading 28th home run of the season.

 The New York rookie drove a pitch from Toronto's J.A.
-Happ in the fourth inning for a solo homer Tuesday.
+Happ in the fourth inning for a solo homer in Tuesday's game, won by the Blue Jays 4-1.
 The ball would have traveled 456 feet had it landed unimpeded, according to Major League Baseball's Statcast.
 It was the fourth-hardest-hit homer of the season, at 118.4 mph, according to MLB.
 Judge has the hardest at 121.1 and the next three hardest, including Tuesday's home run, as well.

 Judge, elected to the AL's starting lineup for the All-Star Game next week, is one shy of tying the Chicago White Sox's José Abreu (29 in 2014) for second-most home runs by a rookie before the All-Star break (since 1933), according to ESPN Stats & Information research.
 Mark McGwire has the most first-half home runs by a rookie with 33 for the Oakland Athletics in 1987.